-Eyewitness descriptions of the UMO seen in Gloucester in the nineteenth-century (Table 1), the most thoroughly investigated sea serpent in history, imply that it was almost certainly an example of early entanglement.^{51,43} It is not a reach, I believe, to propose that a case can be made, based on the evidence contained within the anecdotes and drawings in present paper, as I have done similarly for cetaceans,^{39,60} to suggest that nineteenth-, and early-to-mid-twentieth-century chelonians around the world could become entangled in anthropogenic material.
-In consequence, it would be incorrect to consider sea turtles entangled in fishing gear or maritime debris as being a recent phenomenon, as is the common perception.9 recent phenomenon; instead it extends back centuries and possibly even millennia. ^{24-26,46-48} The present reinterpretation of sea monster sightings from historical documents is important in suggesting that rather than being restricted to only the recent advent and use of plastic, entanglement, just like exploitation, probably has a more lengthy environmental history.
-This work, together with that of France, 37 posits that an illative case can be made that chelonians have been susceptible to becoming entangled in hemp ropes used to fasten together fishing nets and associated maritime equipment, possibly ever since humans first placed such paraphernalia into the sea.
+Eyewitness descriptions of the UMO seen in Gloucester in the nineteenth-century (Table 1), the most thoroughly investigated sea serpent in history, imply that it was almost certainly an example of early entanglement.
+It is not a reach, I believe, to propose that a case can be made, based on the evidence contained within the anecdotes and drawings in present paper, as I have done similarly for cetaceans, to suggest that nineteenth-, and early-to-mid-twentieth-century chelonians around the world could become entangled in anthropogenic material.
+In consequence, it would be incorrect to consider sea turtles entangled in fishing gear or maritime debris as being a recent phenomenon, as is the common perception.

+We now recognize that declines in the abundance of marine animals due to overexploitation, leading to extirpation, and in some cases, global extinction, is by no means a recent phenomenon; instead it extends back centuries and possibly even millennia.
+24-26,46-48 The present reinterpretation of sea monster sightings from historical documents is important in suggesting that rather than being restricted to only the recent advent and use of plastic, entanglement, just like exploitation, probably has a more lengthy environmental history.
+This work, together with that of France, posits that an illative case can be made that chelonians have been susceptible to becoming entangled in hemp ropes used to fasten together fishing nets and associated maritime equipment, possibly ever since humans first placed such paraphernalia into the sea.